Two Beautiful Daughters: Anger and Courage

 Throughout my 17 years of living in Asia, I have known many people who have suffered the consequences of living in a society that is pursuing wealth at any cost.
 Ironically, that objective has led to these people’s impoverishment.
 My experience has compelled me to document the human and cultural fallout of China’s rapid economic development.
 I have spent 3 years photographing condemned neighborhoods and those still dwelling in them for the time being.
 In the process, I have felt their anger and helplessness.
 I hope my empathy comes through in the images - and that they also convey these people’s courage, hope’s other beautiful daughter.

 Two Beautiful Daughters was my Masters Thesis at the School of Visual Arts in New York City.
-Please contact me if you want to book this exhibit.

 2015 Mosiac School in Castle View High School | Castle Rock, Colorado